Updated: 4 days ago

 1 tablespoon sesame seeds, optional

 Oil, for frying

 Drain the garbanzo beans from the water and dry them completely.
-You can do this on a paper towel by giving them a good wipe down.
+You can do this on a paper towel by giving them a good pat-down.

-Heat an inch of oil in a nonstick skillet over medium heat.
-I suggest using a skillet because it reduces the chances of the falafel patties breaking.
-When the oil is warm, place 4-6 patties or balls into the oil at a time, depending on the size of the skillet.
+If you are frying: Heat an inch of oil in a skillet over medium heat.
+I suggest using a skillet because it reduces the chances of the falafel breaking.
+When the oil is heated, place 4 to 6 patties or balls into the oil at a time, depending on the size of the skillet.
 Do not overcrowd the pan as it will become very difficult to turn the patties.
-Let the falafel cook for 3-4 minutes per side.
-Depending on the size of your patty, you may need more or less time.
-It’s always good to do a test patty, taste to make sure it’s cooked through and adjusting the time as needed.
+Let the falafel cook for 3 to 4 minutes per side.
+Depending on the size of your falafels, you may need more or less time.
+It’s always good to cook a test one and taste to make sure it’s cooked through, adjusting the time as needed.

-We assembled our falafel into bowls, over rice with homemade vegan Tzatziki sauce!
+We assembled our falafel into bowls, over rice with cucumber and homemade vegan Tzatziki sauce!